Permafrost/Tundra/SERVICES.md

 ### tundra.directory:ls

-Returns a raw directory listing with no additional processing: useful for when performance takes priority over ease of use; for example, when the directory contains hundreds of thousands or more files.
+Returns a sorted directory listing with no additional processing.

+This is useful for when performance takes priority over ease of use.
+For example, when the directory contains hundreds of thousands or more files.

 #### Inputs: